altunenes/HandFace/README.md

 Note: This is a pilot model for a future research project, so it's not finished yet.
 The model has been trained in google-collab with 1796 unique images.
 For now, the total number of classes is 3: Cheek, forehead, and chin.
 In the labeling process sometimes it was very overwhelming since the human hands were big enough to cover the whole face.
 So in this scenario, I made my decision based on the place where the hand exerts the most pressure on the face (this paradigm is also consistent with my research )

 Update: The train set has been increased to 12.752 after the augmentation process.
+The model is still in training.